flownative/action-docker-publish-semver/README.md

   sign is not allowed as part of a Docker image tag.
 It also cannot be converted to "-", because a dash is the delimiter for a "pre-release" part of a SemVer version string (e.g "beta5").

+## Additional custom tag

+You may also specify a custom tag using the "tag_custom" argument.
+If the value of this argument is not empty, the image is additionally tagged using this given tag.
+See the example below for more details.

 ## Example workflow

 ````yaml